What are Databricks Asset Bundles?

 For OAuth M2M authentication, do the following:

 1. Complete the OAuth M2M authentication setup instructions.
-See OAuth machine-to-machine (M2M) authentication.
+See Authenticate access to Databricks with a service principal using OAuth (OAuth M2M).

 2. Install the Databricks CLI on the target compute resource in one of the following ways: